 Thus, "sentence" includes a state prison sentence that has been imposed with execution suspended.
-In re Castro (BIA 1988) 19 I&N 692.
+In re Castro (BIA 1988) 19 I&N Dec 692.

-It includes court-ordered confinement as a condition of probation.
+It includes court-ordered confinement as a condition of probation,

-It does not include potential state prison or county fail sentences when imposition of sentence has been suspended, because the court has not ordered any specific term to be served.
-See In re F. (BIA 1942) 1 I&N 343.
+It does not include potential state prison or county jail sentences when imposition of sentence has been suspended, because the court has not ordered any specific term of incarceration or confinement to be served.
+See In re F. (BIA 1942) 1 I&N Dec 343.

 It does not include any noncustody period of probation, because that does not qualify as "incarceration or confinement."
 8 USC §1101(a)(48)(B).
-See discussion of suspending imposition and execution of sentence in §§36.5, 45.25-45.27.
+See discussion of suspending imposition and execution of sentence in §§36.5, 45.29-45.30.

 ▶ Note: For immigration purposes, all sentences refer to the nominal sentences ordered by the court, rather than the actual time spent incarcerated, except for (1) the 180-day bar to establishing good moral character referred to below, and (2) eligibility for former INA §212(c) waiver of deportability, which is lost if the person actually serves five years or more as a result of aggravated felony convictions.
-See In re Ramirez-Somera (BIA 1992) 20 I&N 564.
+See In re Ramirez-Somera (BIA 1992) 20 I&N Dec 564.
 See §48.42 for discussion.
-These bars refer to actual days spent in custody.
+Only these two latter bars refer to actual days spent in custody.